contao/docs/docs/manual/contributing/_index.en.md

 Since you do not have permission to commit changes directly to the official repository, you submit a request to the repository's authorizers to "pull" your changes into the official repository.
 {{% /notice %}}

-### Adding further changes before the pull request

-If you want to edit more content before the pull request, for example by making adjustments to corresponding translations, switch to your fork instead and select the newly created branch.
-Here you can make your additional changes and comment them.

-Then you can finally start the pull request via "Contribute/Open pull request".

 ### Fork update